-Therapy for teens with ADHD is based upon helping them to learn to structure their environment and behaviors in such a way as to be successful in school, family, and peer environments.
+Therapy for teens with ADHD is based upon helping them to learn to structure their environments and behaviors in such a way as to promote their success in school, family, and peer environments.

 Now that we’ve thoroughly assessed your teen’s needs, we will meet with you to discuss the diagnoses, identify starting goals, and provide education on the apparent causes and factors which are leading to your teen’s troubling thoughts and behaviors.

 At this point, you and your teen will attend regular weekly therapy sessions.
-However, your therapist may determine that you and your teen need to come more or less frequently, depending upon your teen’s symptoms.
+A typical course of treatment calls for 12 to 16 weeks of therapy sessions, but treatment length depends on many factors and, therefore, could require more or less weeks.
+Additionally, your therapist may determine that you need to come more or less frequently, depending upon your child’s presenting symptoms.

 Together, in each subsequent session, you, your teen, and your therapist will use evidence-based psychotherapy models to help your teen learn to identify and address the troublesome thoughts and behaviors that they experience because of ADHD.
 This typically includes the integration of techniques from Behavioral Parent Training (BPT), Family Therapy, Cognitive Behavior Therapy (CBT), or other evidence-based modalities.

 Each session is designed to help your teen learn to effectively focus, to better listen to authority figures, and to gain control of their impulsive symptoms.